Skip to content

 Name Type Required Description

-X-API-KEY String Yes API Key value
+X-API-KEY String Yes API key value

 Content-Type String Yes Must be application/json